mca91/ITEWR_DC_Course/chapter2.md

 *** =instructions
 What is the sample standard deviation of test scores across the 50 classrooms?

+Hint: Remember Your regression formulas!
+For correct evaluation of this exercise, it suffices if You print the solution to the console.

 *** =hint

 Review the formulas for the $R^2$ and $SER$